sustainablesardinia/manifesto/srd/sustenibilidadi.md

 Mongili, A. (2015). *Topologie postcoloniali.
 Innovazione e modernizzazione in Sardegna*.
 Casteddu: Condaghes, ch.
 1, sec.
 2. ISBN 978-8873562573

-Natzionis unias (2017). *Resolution adopted by the General Assembly on 6 July 2017, Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development*.
+Natzionis Unias (2017). *Resolution adopted by the General Assembly on 6 July 2017, Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development*.